Sweet Greek Christmas bread

 Instructions

-- In a large bowl or the bowl of your stand mixer, stir together 1½ c flour and the packet of yeast.
-Melt the butter in the microwave.
-Add milk then heat in the microwave until just barely warm.
+- In a large bowl or the bowl of your stand mixer, stir together the flour, salt, and sugar, and the bowl of activated yeast.

 - If you are mixing by hand, turn the dough out onto a lightly floured surface and knead for 3−5 minutes until the dough is smooth and elastic.
 This will take about 2 minutes in the stand mixer.
 Place the dough in a greased bowl, turning once to coat both sides.
-Cover and let rise in a warm place until it has doubled in size, approximately 1½ hours.

 - After the dough has had a chance to double in volume, punch it down to deflate.
 Remove ⅓ of the dough and divide it into 8 equal pieces.
 Roll each piece of dough into eight 12" ropes.
 Form 4 twisted ropes by taking 2 ropes and twisting them together.
 Use several of the braided ropes to line the inside edge of a greased 9" round cake pan.

 - Shape the remaining ⅔ of dough into a round ball just large enough to fit inside the twisted ropes.
 Use the remaining twists to make any design you would like on top of the loaf.
 (We placed the remaining twists in a spiral in the center of the loaf to form a rosette.)
-Cover the dough and allow it to rise in a warm spot one final time for about 30−45 minutes.

 - As you leave the dough to rise for the final time, preheat the oven to 350 degrees.